Shoot Out: Plot

 During the journey to Gun Hill, Lomax and stubborn little Decky bond closer, especially after he throws her in a stream to wash and scrub her, then gently dries and warms her by the campfire.
 She asks him if he is her father which he denies, but he knew her mother well and the paternal implication is clear.
 One night, the gang of thugs watch Lomax in his camp, but he hears them and disarms them.
 When he finds out the purpose of their trailing mission, he tells them to go ahead to Foley in Gun Hill and tell him that he is coming for him.
-Later, a rainstorm forces Lomax and Decky to take shelter at the ranch house of a lonely widow named Juliana Farrell (Patricia Quinn), who quickly becomes infatuated with Lomax and offers to watch over Decky.
+Later, a rainstorm forces Lomax and Decky to take shelter at the ranch house of a lonely widow named Juliana Farrell, who quickly becomes infatuated with Lomax and offers to watch over Decky.
 The thugs catch up to them later in the night and take everyone prisoner.
 Bobby Jay orders Pepe to go down the trail and watch for the return of Farrell's four ranch hands, who had gone into town.
 Bobby Jay then gets drunk, knocks out Lomax and terrorizes the young mother by saying he was going to shoot a target off her son's head. but uses Decky instead.
 Later, he kills saloon girl Alma.
 Lomax wakes up to see part of this and gets behind Skeeter whom Bobby Jay accidentally kills while shooting at Lomax.